 According to ANSI (American National Standards Institute), it is the standard language for relational database management systems.
 SQL statements are used to perform tasks such as update data on a database or retrieve data from a database.
-Some common relational database management systems that use SQL are Oracle, Sybase, Microsoft SQL Server, and Access.
+Some common relational database management systems (DBMS) that use SQL are Oracle, Sybase, Microsoft SQL Server, and Access.

 What Is a Database Management System (DBMS)?

 A database management system (DBMS) is software that controls the storage, organization, and retrieval of data.
 Typically, a DBMS has the following elements:

 Kernel Code – the code that manages memory and storage for the DBMS.